IDunion/OpenIDIDComm/deprecatedVersions.md

 # Deprecated versions
 During our work we came up with various solutions which are not suitable any longer.
 This file contains all deprecated ideas and solutions for others to read about.

 ## Comparison of the current solutions

+The DIDComm Token solution is the currently prefered solution.
+Others can be found in the [deprecated Versions](/deprecatedVersions.md).

+## Comparison of the current solutions

 ||DID JWT<br/>(without Deferred Credential Endpoint)|DID JWT with Deferred Credential Endpoint|DID JWT with Deferred Credential Endpoint as fallback (mixed)|Separate DIDComm|DIDComm Token|